RXS-BlueZone/QGIS-BlenderFiles/README.md

-# 🔧 Git LFS Setup Instructions (for Windows Groupmates)
+# 🔧 Git LFS Setup Instructions

 This project uses **Git LFS (Large File Storage)** to handle large files such as: